Path to an exact WKB analysis of black hole quasinormal modes: Introduction

 Black holes are one of the best suites for testing gravity in a strong field regime, as astrophysical black holes can be characterized solely by two parameters, i.e., their mass and angular momentum, in general relativity.
 Such uniqueness of black holes can be seen in the signal sourced by a ringing black hole, the so-called ringdown phase.
 A ringdown waveform can be decomposed into quasinormal modes (QNMs) and power-law tails.
 The latter may be less dominant in most cases.
 The QNM frequencies of the Schwarzschild or Kerr black hole take complex values, reflecting the dissipative nature of black holes.
 The detailed nature of QNM spectra has been actively investigated based on the black hole perturbation theory.
 We should also emphasize that the QNM spectrum has been discussed in various contexts in theoretical physics, such as astrophysics, quantum gravity, and its holographic interpretation (see Refs. \cite{Berti:2009kk,Konoplya:2011qq} and references therein).

 Mathematically, QNMs are the complex eigenvalues of a second-order ordinary differential equation with two-point boundary conditions.
 Some numerical techniques, e.g.~Leaver's method \cite{Leaver:1985ax,Leaver:1986vnb,Leaver:1986gd}, have been developed to solve the problem.
 However, it is still a hard problem to understand the global structure of QNM spectra over the complex frequency plane analytically.
 The main difficulty is to find the QNM eigenfunctions in a systematic manner.
 One approach involves constructing approximate solutions at both boundaries and matching them through analytic continuation.
 In this process, QNMs are encoded in the coefficients of the solutions in the matching region, analogous to the Bohr-Sommerfeld quantization rule in quantum mechanics.
 This enables us to find the global pattern of the QNM distribution, especially at the eikonal limit, $\ell \to \infty$, and for the highly damping modes, $\text{Im} \, (\omega) \to - \infty$.
-The (Jeffereys-)Wentzel–Kramers–Brillouin (WKB) solutions are widely used to construct such approximations and perform analytic continuation \cite{Zouros:1979iw,Detweiler:1980uk,Schutz:1985km,Ferrari:1984zz,Mashhoon:1985cya,Decanini:2009mu,Andersson:2003fh}.
+The (Jeffereys-)Wentzel–Kramers–Brillouin (WKB) solutions are widely used to construct such approximations and perform analytic continuation \cite{Zouros:1979iw,Detweiler:1980uk,Schutz:1985km,Ferrari:1984zz,Mashhoon:1985cya,Decanini:2009mu,Andersson:2003fh,Iyer:1986np,Konoplya:2003ii,Matyjasek:2017psv,Konoplya:2019hlu}\footnote{Another analytic methods using gauge theoretical knowledge have been developed in \cite{Aminov:2020yma,Bonelli:2021uvf,Novaes:2014lha}.}.